BelgiumOfficial Name: Kingdom of Belgium

 Safety and Security

 Terrorism: Credible information indicates terrorist groups continue plotting possible attacks in Europe.
-European governments are taking action to guard against terrorist attacks; however, all European countries remain potentially vulnerable to attacks from transnational terrorist organizations.
-U.S. citizens should be aware that attacks can take place without prior warning.
+European governments are taking action to guard against terrorist attacks; however, all European countries remain vulnerable to attacks from transnational terrorist organizations.

 - Be aware of your local security situation, and take appropriate steps to bolster your personal security.

-- You should monitor media and local information sources, and factor updated information into personal travel plans and activities.
+- Monitor media and local information sources, and factor updated information into personal travel plans and activities.

-- Large public gatherings can affect all major incoming arteries to the city in which they occur.
+- Large public gatherings can affect all major incoming travel routes to the city in which they occur.

-- Low-level street crime such as robberies, smash and grab car robberies, purse snatchings, and pickpocketing is common, particularly in major cities, in areas such as restaurants, the Brussels metro at night, and the Gare du Midi.
+- Low-level street crime including robberies, smash and grab car robberies, purse snatchings, and pickpocketing is common, particularly in major cities, in public areas such as restaurants, the Brussels metro at night, and the Gare du Midi.
 Thieves often operate in teams, by bumping into or shoving the target, especially in crowds.
 Be alert to distractions.

 - Theft from vehicles is a common problem.
 Always drive with your windows up and the doors locked, as thieves sometimes target cars stopped at traffic lights.
 Thieves may smash the window and grab valuables.
 Use parking garages when possible, and if you must use street parking, look for a spot near a street light.